gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

       self.left = None
 ```

-In our methods we traversed the structure adding and removing elements by writing either iterative or recursive methods which jumped from one node to the next following the links between them.
-We could write Node class for our graph algorithms like the example below.
-In this example we have a potential `GraphNode`.
+In our methods we traversed the structure by writing either iterative or recursive methods which jumped from one node to the next following the links between them using the pointers.

+We could represent a graph in a similar way.
+For example, we could implement a `GraphNode` class as follows:

 ```python
 class GraphNode: